Conventional Mortgage Loans

 Why join Argent?

-When you join Argent, you’re joining a member-owned not-for-profit that’s controlled by a board of directors who are elected by their fellow credit union members.
+When you join Argent, you’re joining a member-owned not-for-profit organization with a board of directors who are elected by their fellow credit union members.

-We aren’t beholden to outside stockholders, so all of our profits go right back to our members through our lower fees and interest rates, and higher account dividends.
+We are not obligated to outside stockholders, so all of our profits go right back to our members in the form of no, or lower fees, lower interest rates, and higher dividends.

-Additional benefits include free notary services, as well as scholarships, discount theater, and theme park tickets.
+Additional benefits include free notary services, scholarships, as well as other great perks.